xRiis/MineExcel/README.md

 ## How to use it

 Run MineExcel and select a file. **MineExcel will only properly work with .xlsx or .xlsm files.
-Older file versions are not supported.** When the process is begun, MineExcel will read from the first column of the spreadsheet and spit all data into a .mcfunction file, located at C:\\function.mcfunction.
+Older file versions are not supported.** Then select your output -- type a name for your new file and hit "Open."
+When the process is begun, MineExcel will read from the first column of the spreadsheet and spit all data it sees there into a .mcfunction file.

 After that .mcfunction file is imported into the [WORLDNAME]/datapacks/[DATAPACKNAME]/data/[NAMESPACE]/functions folder of a Minecraft world, it can be called using "/function [NAMESPACE]:[FILENAME]."

 ## What's coming next

-- [ ] Custom file output path
+- [x] Custom file output path
 - [ ] Custom column selection
 - [ ] GUI beautification